Kirk Watson: Early political career

-First Term as Mayor of Austin (1997–2001)
+First term as Mayor of Austin (1997–2001)

-In 1997, after Watson moved from Rollingwood to Austin, he was elected mayor of Austin, a nonpartisan position.
+In 1997, after Watson moved from Rollingwood to Austin, he was elected as the 54th mayor of Austin, a nonpartisan position.
 He ran on a pledge to build consensus in a city that was then dominated by political battles between environmentalists and developers.
 He campaigned to raise more than $78 million for land preservation and $300 million for transportation improvements.
 Watson's signature accomplishments as mayor included the transformation of Downtown Austin into a "24-hour downtown" by encouraging development of housing and retail in place of vacant warehouses and parking lots, partially through tax incentives and the city's Smart Growth initiatives.

 In 1999, Watson spearheaded a redevelopment project along several blocks of waterfront property in Downtown Austin, in an effort to create a new public-private "digital district" in place of dilapidated warehouses and businesses including the former Liberty Lunch, which were demolished.
 Watson, along with architect Larry Speck, courted the Computer Sciences Corporation (CSC) by offering a $10.4 million tax incentive to anchor two office buildings on the site in lieu of building their planned campus in a watershed, and under the condition that CSC foot the bill for a new city hall building.
 The first two buildings were constructed and are now part of the Second Street District, while CSC vacated the premises before following through with the construction of the present-day Austin City Hall.

 In 2000, Watson spearheaded a $15.1 million tax incentive for Intel to build a new headquarters in Downtown Austin; Intel stopped construction and the unfinished building was demolished in 2007 and replaced by the Austin United States Courthouse.

 In 2000, Watson was reelected with 84% of the vote – the highest percentage a mayoral candidate has ever received in Austin.
-In November 2001, he stepped down to run unsuccessfully for Texas Attorney General in the 2002 election, losing to 41% to 57% to now-Governor Greg Abbott.
+In November 2001, he stepped down to run unsuccessfully for Texas attorney general in the 2002 election, losing 41% to 57% to now-Governor Greg Abbott.
 In 2005, he served as chairman of the Greater Austin Chamber of Commerce.